DIY Compost, It's Easy

 Do your part for the environment with everyday kitchen scraps

 Did you know that many common kitchen scraps that end up in our garbage cans are actually compostable?
 It’s true!
 Potato peels, egg shells, apple cores, and coffee grounds are all great examples of scraps that can go to good use if treated a little differently.

 Composting is the process of decomposing or recycling organic matter back into fertile soil.
 While composting occurs naturally in nature, by making our own at home we’re simply accelerating and aggregating the process—doing our part for the environment and getting some great soil in the process.
 As cities and countries become more environmentally friendly, there are more opportunities for composting partnerships between businesses, farms, governments, organizations, and us.
 But even if your city doesn’t have a project can you can be a part of, or you don’t have a garden or backyard to house a proper compost, don’t worry!
 Here’s a simple way to get you started on your own.

-at home or work?
+Do you compost at home or work?
 What do you already know about composting?